All Episodes

 He dropped out of third grade to pick cotton.

-And and your campaign site ends with with your grandfather's story and a statement to go from cotton to Congress in one lifetime is a journey that can only happen in America.
+And your campaign site ends with your grandfather's story and the statement, to go from cotton to Congress in one lifetime is a journey that can only happen in America.

-And you know, and and it it gets even highlighted more when you get attacked by the likes of, you know, uh a white liberal in New York by the name of Joyless Behar, or more recently, Barack Obama.
+And, you know, and it gets even highlighted more when you get attacked by the likes of a white liberal in New York by the name of Joyless Behar, or more recently, Barack Obama.

 And I'm like, that you don't know what it's like to be black.

-And I'm like, we're gonna listen to to Joy Behar on what what life for black Americans is life in America with with your family and your background.
+And I'm like, we're going to listen to Joy Behar on what life for black Americans is life in America with your family and your background.

 It's somebody's opinion that I care to hear about.

-Well, Sean, you and I are in the same same boat.
+Well, John, you and I are in the same boat.

-And when Joe wears blackface, it's just it's just reprehensible, and no one calls her on the carpet.
+And when Joy wears blackface, it's just reprehensible and no one calls her on the carpet.

 She keeps her job at ABC.